FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

 - [Method Parameters](https://www.w3schools.com/java/java_methods_param.asp) the syntax used to pass parameters to methods.

-There's one task for this lab:
+There are two tasks for this lab:

-- Add a command to reset the Odometry.
+- Create a command to reset the Odometry.
+- Add the command to the *SendableChooser*.

 ### Add Reset Odometry Command
 For testing purposes it's useful to have a command that resets the odometry back to zero.

-Create an *InstantCommand* called *ResetOdometry* from the left files panel in VSCode.
+We're going to create an *InstantCommand* called *ResetOdometry* from the left files panel in VSCode.
 Right mouse-click on the `commands` folder and select "Create a new class/command".
-Next, select "InstantCommand (New)" from the dropdown, and enter *ResetOdometry* for the name of your new command.
-Be careful to select the **New** instant command since the **Old** commands are still listed in the dropdown.
+Next, select "InstantCommand" from the dropdown, and enter *ResetOdometry* for the name of your new command.

 ![Create Instant Command](../../images/FRCProgramming/FRCProgramming.023.jpeg)